Minna937/realtime-chat/README.md

 ### After Log In

-On the dashboard, users can add new friend, check friend request, click on the latest messages to enter the chat, and logout.
+On the dashboard, users can add new friends, check friend requests, click on the latest messages to enter the chat and log out.

 <img src="https://github.com/Minna937/realtime-chat/blob/main/public/gifs/dashboard.gif?raw=true" height=400>

 ### Adding friend

-The friend request is shown in realtime at another user's page.
+The friend request is shown in real-time on another user's page.

 <img src="https://github.com/Minna937/realtime-chat/blob/main/public/gifs/adding%20friend.gif?raw=true">

 ### New message toast

-Users will get notification if there are new messages coming in.
+Users will get a notification if new messages are coming in.
+By clicking the toast, the user will enter the chat.

 <img src="https://github.com/Minna937/realtime-chat/blob/main/public/gifs/message%20toast.gif?raw=true">

 ### Real-time chat